 The London Branch of Siemens Bank forms part of the income tax group of Siemens plc, Frimley (United Kingdom).
-Due to the different design of the income tax structure in the United Kingdom, taxes on income include payments and additions to provisions for current income taxes as well as €442 thousand for prior years.
+Due to the different design of the income tax structure in the United Kingdom, taxes on income include, apart from foreign withholding taxes, payments and additions to provisions for current income taxes (€78 thousand of which for prior years).